 In case the extension was abandoned by the author you can see whether there is an equal alternative available - possibly with a migration path.
 Or you can take over development of that extension by requesting the extension key and continuing its development.

 If the extension changed its behavior, look at the documentation.
 More often than not there will be instructions on how to integrate the new behavior in your project.

 At last, if none of the previous solutions works out for you there is always the possibility to stay on your old TYPO3 version a bit longer by using LTS and ELTS - but you should consider this as a last resort as you are just delaying your issues.
 Find out more about ELTS here.

 Are you an extension author yourself?
 Find out more about funding your extension development at https://coders.care/blog/article/various-typo3-extension-funding-concepts/

 March 21st, 2017

-When planing an upgrade from TYPO3 CMS 6.2 LTS to 7.6 LTS, you possibly find this extension useful: "Extension Compatibility Check". https://typo3.org/extensions/repository/view/extension_compatibility_check
+When plan an upgrade from TYPO3 CMS 6.2 LTS to 7.6 LTS, you may possibly find this extension useful: "Extension Compatibility Check". https://typo3.org/extensions/repository/view/extension_compatibility_check